 A 174km subsea link, described as the world’s longest subsea AC cable, has been completed, said Greece's Ministry of the Environment and Energy on Thursday.

 The new interconnection has a 2×200 mega volt amp (MVA) transport capacity and will undergo testing in the weeks ahead, said the ministry, before it goes into commercial operation.

 The €397 million project was financed by domestic and European Union funds and also received loans from EU lender the European Investment Bank.

-The interconnector will meet a third of Crete's electricity demand and is expected to save Greek electricity bill payers around €400 million per year from the savings made from reducing reliance on subsidized diesel generators.
+The interconnector will meet a third of Crete's electricity demand.
+A second, larger interconnector is also being built between Crete and the mainland and upon completion, in 2023, it is expected to save Greek electricity bill payers around €400 million per year from the savings made from reducing reliance on subsidized diesel generators.